Division and Local Section Scholarships

 Special requirements: Applicants must demonstrate an interest in the technological areas covered by the International Flexible Packaging and Extrusion Division.
 Daniel Siegel Memorial Scholarship.

 The Paper and Board Division provides one or more scholarships each year worth a minimum of $1000 apiece to students who intend to use their talents for advancing the science and technology of papermaking.

-The Process and Product Quality Division provides a single $1000 scholarship to talented science and engineering students who plan to pursue careers in the development of quality management awareness within the pulp and paper industry.
+The Process and Product Quality Division provides at least one $1500 John Walkinshaw Memorial Scholarship to talented science and engineering students who plan to pursue careers in the development of quality management awareness within the pulp and paper industry.

 The Process Control Division provides a single $1000 scholarship to engineering students who demonstrate an interest in the development of professional skills within the process control fields of the pulp and paper industry.

 In addition to Technical Division scholarships, TAPPI also offers three other scholarships, the application deadline is February 15.

 The William L. Cullison Scholarship was named in honor of our 5th Executive Director, who was an extraordinary industry leader.
 This scholarship provides support for students entering their third year of college to pursue an academic path related to a career in the pulp, paper, corrugated and converting industries.

 The Terry S. Paulson Memorial Scholarship fund ($5,000) has been established by friends of Terry and Schwarz Partners for students pursuing further education in the maintenance and engineering area of the corrugated field.

 The Joe Dieffenbacher Engineering Memorial Scholarship ($5,000) has been established by the Corrugated Packaging Council of TAPPI to be awarded to a student interested in entering the engineering area of the corrugated industry.